 The EIB is the long-term lending arm of the EU and a key IFC partner.
-IFC and EIB co-invest in many projects around the world and developed a particularly strong partnership during the 2008 financial crisis.
+IFC and EIB co-invest in many projects worldwide.

 The IFC-EIB Partnership